 Some have restricted themselves to being vegetarians.
 Other non-vegetarians, as if to strike a balance between the two, believe in practicing a subtle form of cannibalism ― all in the name of inner peace and tranquility.

-Its hard to believe, but the fact remains that despite improvements in the Hindu society's horrid caste system, that believed in racially bifurcating people depending on which caste they belonged to, there still exists sections of educated, or shall we say emancipated men and women who allow the Aghoris to practice the grotesque act of devouring a piece of dead rotten human flesh.
+Despite improvements in the Hindu society's horrid caste system, that believed in racially dividing people based on their caste, there still exists sections of educated, or emancipated men and women who allow the Aghoris to practice the grotesque act of devouring a piece of dead rotten human flesh.
 Especially if the corpse has just been reduced to ashes.

 Most people who 'understand and accept' this religious act of subdued cannibalism believe that Aghoris can be accepted in society.
 As living in a democracy, it's not uncommon to observe such eerie acts of religion.
 Since practicing this needs loads of perseverance, Aghoris are very small in number.

-These devout followers of Lord Shiva, are convinced that this is not a cannibalistic act.
-Since the dead and often rotten flesh is not eaten raw, rather thawed in liquor, untouched by the human hand, and consumed by a certain self professed 'chosen' number of people.
 These people look for small pieces of flesh at the Hindu cremation grounds and are identified by their shiny attire.
 Since, of course, the idea of eating dead flesh is quite repulsive, this rite is not practiced often, only once or twice in a span of four to five years.
-Moreover, they believe that this act gives one an absolute feeling of catharsis, destroying every shred of hatred and bringing with it immense divine foresight.